Elevé

 Breaking the cultural norm

-Paper mockup takeaways
+Paper mock up takeaways

-1. Flat Base | helped slide along plate and grip food better
+helped slide along plate and grip food better

-1. Tines | were helpful for stabbing the food and give the familiarity of a fork
+helpful for stabbing the food and give the familiarity of a fork

-2. Size | large enough to not hit the food with your hand but small enough to have leverage
+large enough to not hit the food with your hand but small enough to have leverage

 Handle angle and tine placement